Air Hockey Table

 Frame Construction

-The table was selected as best engineering project at a district wide showcase, and it is still regularly used.
+The table won best project at a district-wide engineering showcase and is still regularly used.